 Check With the School Before Signing Up

 Many educational sites for kids are free, as long as you're a teacher.
 Getting free access usually requires signing up with an email address that ends in .edu or supplying some other type of proof.
-In some cases, parents might be able to receive free access through their child's school, especially right now, with so many schools not in session.
+In some cases, parents might be able to receive free access through their child's school.

 When considering programs — such as those on the extensive Amazing Educational Resources list — check with your kid's school before signing up for a membership.
 Even if you can't receive free access, many of these learning websites for kids are extending free trials, or providing them without asking for payment information.